 Exciting Frontiers in Health

 Cultured foods have become an exciting frontier in health and wellness.
 We take so much for granted and just as this earth spins on its axis and hurls us through space, so does our body contain billions upon trillions of microbes that compose our bodies and were put there to help us live a fulfilling and healthy life.
 I discovered these microbes when I was sick and in despair many years ago.
 It felt like a secret that came to me when I needed it most.
-I learned to harness the power of these microbes and then infused my food with them - and then my life got really exciting.
-I watched these special probiotic foods infuse my body and revamp my microbiome which resides deep withinside of me.
+I learned to harness the power of these microbes and infused my food with them - and then my life got really exciting.
+I watched these special probiotic foods infuse my body and revamp my microbiome which resides deep within me.
 This is when I went on a journey to discover all they can do for me.
-They healed me from diabetes and high blood pressure, and then healed my daughter from Irritable bowel syndrome and food allergies.
-Then one by one my friends and their kids healed from things like asthma, digestive disorders, and a bunch of other ailments.
+They healed me from diabetes and high blood pressure, and then healed my daughter from irritable bowel syndrome and food allergies.
+Then, one by one, my friends and their kids healed from things like asthma, digestive disorders, and a bunch of other ailments.
 The more people I told, the more I saw people heal.
-And now gut bacteria is on the forefront of research concerning everything from cancer, gut problems, emotional disorders, food allergies, and much more.
-So I’m here to spread the good news.
-You're not alone, you're beautifully and wonderfully made and have everything you need inside of you to heal and live a wonderful and happy life.
+And now the subject of gut bacteria is at the forefront of research concerning everything from cancer, gut problems, emotional disorders, food allergies, and much more.
+So, I’m here to spread the good news.
+You're not alone, you're beautifully and wonderfully made, and you have everything you need inside of you to heal and live a wonderful and happy life.
 Cultured vegetables are so easy to make and you will love them.

 Safer Than Raw Vegetables